 The minimum vertical clearance from the top of rail elevation to low beam is 23'-4 (UPRR/CN/CP) and 23'-6 (BNSF).
 The BNSF and UP Railroads also require that the extent of the permanent vertical clearance shall be a minimum of 9 feet to the field side of the outer most existing or future tracks, measured perpendicular to the centerline of said tracks, and shall include all spaces between.
+Due to potential for future track expansion, the Railroad may require vertical clearance across their entire rightof-way.
 A wider envelope may be required for curved track situations.
 Additional vertical clearance may also be requested by the railroad for correction of a sag in the track, construction requirements, and future track raises.
 To assist the railroad in evaluating the site specific needs, the profile of the existing top-of-rail, measured 1000 feet each side of proposed overhead structure, shall be shown on the standard sheet [BSB SS 1067].